Meet the Black founders thriving in London

 Honestly, nothing major.
 All the challenges have shaped me and led me to where I am today.
 The lessons, both good and bad, have been part of the growth and I wouldn't trade them.

-The only thing I would do differently is be more consistent from the start, because consistency is what builds momentum and keeps the vision alive.
+The only thing I'd do differently is be more consistent from the start, because consistency is what builds momentum and keeps the vision alive.

 What's driving you this year?
 What are you most excited about?